elukuro/goheru-markdown-blog-react/src/article/22-hoisting-javascript.md

 ```

-What the heck is going on here ?, first you maybe think at line 2 it should log 3 as output because we already make initialisation at line 5 ?
+What the heck is going on here ?, okay let's break it down

+Since there are no declaration and initialization for `variable3` it's make sense when the result is `number 3not defined`
+`number1` variable is return correct answer but why ?, It's return correct answer because javascript "magically" create a declaration for
+`number1` variable and move it to the top.
+In simple term "Hey you're initialise number1 with value 3 but you're not making any declaration, okay lazy I will do it for you huufh"
+For the `number2` variable are the most confused one, you already initialise and declare your variable but why it's return `undefined` ?
-yes and that is the answer, because hoisting is only moving declaration to the top and not initialisation so when
+It's happen because hoisting only move declaration, it's mean that javascript only move `number2` declaration to the top and that make it return `undefined`